Origins of complexity in the rheology of Soft Earth suspensions: Methods

-\bmhead{Grain size measurements} Particle size distributions were measured using a Beckman-Coulter Particle Size Analyzer LS13-320.
+Silica sand and kaolin clay (semi-dry and air floated) were purchased from AGSCO Corporation (Pine Brook, NJ, USA) and Unimin Corporation (McIntyre, GA, USA), respectively.
+Both model clay and sand particles were used as obtained without further purification.
+Particle size distributions were measured using a Beckman-Coulter Particle Size Analyzer LS13-320.
 Grain size was determined in 114 log-spaced bins over the range 0.04 $\mu$m to 2000 $\mu$m.
 The particle size distributions in both kaolin clay and silica sand contained a single mode, and thus had distinct average particle size population.
 Microscopic images of silica sand and kaolin clay were obtained using Scanning Electron Microscope (FEI Quanta 600 Environmental Scanning Electron Microscope).
 The images were acquired at an accelerating voltage of 15 kV and a water vapor pressure of 0.75 torr.

-\bmhead{Sample preparation} Model Soft Earth suspensions were prepared at desired final concentrations ($\phi$) by mixing the three components -- sand, clay, and water -- in varying proportions.
+Model Soft Earth suspensions were prepared at desired final concentrations ($\phi$) by mixing the three components -- sand, clay, and water -- in varying proportions.
 First, a pre-determined amount of kaolin clay was mixed with de-ionized water for 30 mins in a high-shear mixer.
 The mixture was left overnight to allow the clay particles to absorb water and reach an equilibrium state.
-Second, the silica sand was added to the mixture and further mixed in the high-shear mixer for $\sim$10 mins to ensure uniform distribution.
-For sample preparation purposes we use density of particles (both sand and clay) and deionized water as 2650 kg/m$^3$ and 1000 kg/m$^3$ respectively.
+In the second step, silica particles were added to the clay suspension and further mixed in the high-shear mixer for $\sim$10 mins, to ensure uniform distribution.
+For sample preparation purposes we use density of particles (both sand and clay) and deionized water as 2650 kg/m$^3$ and 1000 kg/m$^3$, respectively.